zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 to an output port.

-Bearing this in mind, it makes sense to define both a `CountriesInputPort` and `CountriesOutputPort` that retrieve and export the required country data from and to "the outside world" respectively.
+Bearing this in mind, it makes sense to define both a `CountriesInputPort` and `CountriesOutputPort` that retrieves and exports the required country data from and to "the outside world" respectively.

 <details>